BCzarkowski/bczarkowski.github.io/docs/zadanie1/subpages/subpage_C.md

 The language is characterized by its use of a simple syntax, low-level access to memory, and a rich set of operators.
 C supports structured programming and allows for the creation of complex data structures through the use of pointers, arrays, and user-defined types.
 It also provides a standard library that includes functions for input/output, string manipulation, and mathematical computations.

-One of the most notable features of C is its portability; programs written in C can be compiled and run on various hardware platforms with minimal modification.
-This has led to its widespread adoption and the development of many other programming languages, such as C++, C#, and Objective-C, which build upon its concepts.
+One of the key features of C is its portability; programs written in C can be compiled and run on various hardware platforms with minimal modification.
+This has contributed to its longevity and widespread use in software development.

-A fun fact about C is that it has been used to develop many influential software systems, including the Linux operating system and various database management systems.
-Its enduring legacy continues to impact programming and software development practices today.
+A fun fact about C is that it has influenced many other programming languages, including C++, C#, Java, and Python, which have adopted its syntax and concepts.
+C remains a foundational language in computer science education and is often taught as an introductory programming language due to its close relationship with hardware and operating systems.

 # Search results